GAS85/nextcloud_scripts/README.md

 # nextcloud-file-sync.sh
 Basically it works out from the box.
 Only that you have to check you nextcloud path, log path and create a log file for `php occ` output.
+Will do external ONLY shares rescan for nextcloud.

 I put it in